 What else you can do to provide a testosterone boost?

 - Managing stress.
 In the short-term stress shouldn’t affect your testosterone levels too much but if it is sustained and left unchecked this means your levels of the stress hormone cortisol are almost always elevated and this can play a big part in fluctuating testosterone levels.
 “The higher your level of cortisol the lower your testosterone level, and vice versa,” Helen explains.
 “In other words, anything that lowers cortisol increases the balance of testosterone in your body.”
-Exercise and some relaxing activities such as yoga or meditation can help to balance your hormones and keep you more calm, cool and centred.
-Find more advice from Dr Shilpa McQuillan here on coping with stress and anxiety during menopause.
+Exercise and some relaxing activities such as yoga or meditation can help to balance your hormones and keep you more calm, cool and centered.
+Find more advice from Dr Shilpa McQuillan M.D. here on coping with stress and anxiety during menopause.

 - Sleep.
 This is the time when your body produces hormones like testosterone.
 If you are not getting enough sleep (and enough equates to around seven-nine hours nightly) it is likely you are not making enough testosterone.
 Researchers recording the sleeping patterns of healthy men have found that their testosterone levels increased the longer they slept.
 As women going through perimenopause and menopause are more likely to have their sleep disrupted by night sweats and sleep disturbances this can potentially disrupt production of hormones like testosterone.

-- Laying off the caffeine As Helen explains, although caffeine has been seen to increase testosterone levels in men, it has been shown to lower them in women – so perhaps cut down on your daily latte or switch to decaf.
+- Laying off the caffeine.
+As Helen explains, although caffeine has been seen to increase testosterone levels in men, it has been shown to lower them in women – so perhaps cut down on your daily latte or switch to decaf.

-- Exercise.
-Exercise increases testosterone because it increases muscle mass.
+- Exercise increases testosterone because it increases muscle mass.
 Doing weight training and High Intensity Interval Training (HIIT) have been shown to increase testosterone levels (in men) Regular physical activity will also help to keep your weight down and being overweight or obese is linked to lower testosterone.

 - Ashwagandha has been shown to support women’s physical and psychological condition.
 As we know, testosterone levels in women decreases with age.
 Studies have shown that Ashwagandha can increase testosterone in women to help support their diminished sexual desire.